National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 • Try leaving their bedding or favourite toy in your garden or outside your home.

-If none of the above works, they might truly be lost so try:
+If none of the above strategies work, you could try:

-• Searching all the small spaces in your home or garden.
+• Searching all the small spaces in your home and garden.

 • Your cat may have gotten stuck!